top of page

 The ancient tradition of storytelling carries within it a profound truth: human beings are wired for narrative understanding.
 When we share stories that connect to the deeper longings and values of our communities, we participate in something far greater than communication—we engage in the sacred act of revelation².

-Consider the leader who approaches storytelling as spiritual practice—one who asks not merely "What message will motivate my team?" but "What truth needs to emerge through our shared journey?"
+Consider the leader who approaches storytelling as a spiritual practice—one who asks not merely "What message will motivate my team?" but "What truth needs to emerge through our shared journey?"
 This contemplative approach to narrative creation allows stories to become bridges between current reality and transformative possibility.

 The Inner Work of Leadership Communication